-Eduardo Chillida (1924–2002) is the most important Spanish sculptor of the second half of the 20th century.
-His monumental, site-specific sculptures of steel, stone and concrete have achieved iconic status, from “Peine del viento” (Wind Comb), created in 1976 on the rocky coast of his birthplace in San Sebastian, to “Berlin,” erected in 1999 in front of the Federal Chancellery in Berlin, to the massive “Elogio del Horizonte” created in 1990 near Gijón.
+With its exhibition Eduardo Chillida – Architect of the Void, Museum Wiesbaden presents a sweeping retrospective of one of the most significant Spanish sculptors of the late 20th century.
+Today, Eduardo Chillida’s (1924–2002) monumental, site-specific sculptures of steel, stone and concrete have achieved iconic status, from “Peine del viento” (Wind Comb), created in 1976 on the rocky coast of his birthplace in San Sebastian, to “Berlin”, erected in 1999 in front of the Federal Chancellery in Berlin, to the massive “Elogio del Horizonte” created in 1990 near Gijón.

 Between the Grand Prix award at the Venice Biennial in 1958 and a special exhibition at the Biennial in 1990, Chillida has taken part in four documenta exhibitions and enjoyed a career as an internationally acclaimed artists commissioned for large-scale, outdoor sculptures.
 The expansive scope of Chillida’s work encompasses both indoor and outdoor sculptures, the design of his own landscape park in Hernani near San Sebastián, as well as numerous graphic and graphic print pieces, book projects and large-scale ceramic murals.